adebreceni/BlogSite/posts/typescraper.md

 ### Higher-order types

-With type constructors or higher-order types you could really feel like Frankenstein, cooking up abominations in your lavatory<sup>1</sup>.
+With type constructors or higher-order types you could really feel like Frankenstein, cooking up abominations in your lab.

 ```scala
 class stack[T]{